-- Will I be required to cook for my students?
+- Will I be required to cook for my guests?

-Usually students will eat out with friends or prepare their own meals.
+Usually guests will eat out with friends or prepare their own meals.

-Some students may want to eat with you and each family negotiates
+Some guests may want to eat with you and each family negotiates

 with their student, the number of meals and cost.

-- Will I be required to take my students to and from school?
+- Will I be required to take my guests to and from school or work?

 arrangements.
 Initially they may need your help figuring out mass transit.